 Like the Shelby Daytona Cobra CSX2287 and the first Meyers Manx dune buggy (“Old Red”), the 1938 Maserati 8CTF (a.k.a. the Boyle Special) exemplifies many of the criteria necessary for entry into the National Historic Vehicle Register.
 Check out this breakdown on why Indy’s most famous Maserati qualifies as being one of this nation’s most historically significant cars.

-DOWNLOAD THE PRESS RELEASE >> Historic Vehicle Association and U.S. Department of the Interior to Document America’s Automotive Treasures Washington, D.C.
-(January 22, 2014) – The Historic Vehicle Association (HVA) announced today that the 1938 Maserati 8C.T.F. (serial number 3032)…
+DOWNLOAD THE PRESS RELEASE >> Historic Vehicle Association and U.S. Department of the Interior to Document Historic Indy Race Car Indianapolis, IN (May 25, 2014) – The Historic Vehicle Association (HVA) announced today that the 1938 Maserati 8C.T.F. (serial number 3032)…